 QR codes have been around since 1994, so why are they are such a popular event management and marketing tool in 2020?

 The surge in popularity is due in large part to advancements in QR technology and an increase in reliable QR code readers.
-In the past, QR code readers were standalone instruments designed just for reading QR codes.
-People who wanted to use them purchased or rented them for that single reason.

 Today, there are more tools, many built innately into newer smart devices.
 For instance, Apple’s iOS 11 camera app doesn’t require QR code reader software — it’s native in the camera.
 This places a QR scanning device in the hands of the masses.
 With no learning curve or special equipment required, people can simply scan and be directed to a range of next steps.